open-mmlab/mmdetection/docs/en/tutorials/customize_runtime.md

 ```

-The default optimizer constructor is implemented [here](https://github.com/open-mmlab/mmengine/blob/main/mmengine/optim/optimizer/default_constructor.py#L18), which could also serve as a template for new optimizer constructor.
+The default optimizer wrapper constructor is implemented [here](https://github.com/open-mmlab/mmengine/blob/main/mmengine/optim/optimizer/default_constructor.py#L18), which could also serve as a template for the new optimizer wrapper constructor.

 ### Additional settings

-Tricks not implemented by the optimizer should be implemented through optimizer constructor (e.g., set parameter-wise learning rates) or hooks.
+Tricks not implemented by the optimizer should be implemented through optimizer wrapper constructor (e.g., set parameter-wise learning rates) or hooks.
 We list some common settings that could stabilize the training or accelerate the training.
 Feel free to create PR, issue for more settings.

 - __Use gradient clip to stabilize training__:
   Some models need gradient clip to clip the gradients to stabilize the training process.
 An example is as below: